mayrmt/mayrmt.github.io/_posts/2020-06-03-issue-types.md

 Questions can be related to any topic around the project, e.g. very detailed algorithmic questions, code design, input, output, configure & build, or what ever.
-The list of possible topics is infinte.
+The list of possible topics is infinite.

-It is important, that it is clear, what information is required to answer that questions, meaning it should be formulated as a real question, not just as a comment or remark.
+It is important, that it is clear, what information is required to answer that question, meaning it should be formulated as a real question, not just as a comment or remark.

 If possible,